KuSi833/blessed-widgets/README.md

 Maybe building an entire **GUI** for your simple subtitle arranger application is not worth the hastle, but you still want the functionality of buttons and entry fields.

 I was inspired to make this library because I wanted to make an application for sound-recognition for hearing/pitch training.
-If anyone is wondering I'm talking about [Justin Guitar's Course](https://www.justinguitar.com/).
 A **CLI** wouldn't make it clear at which stage/discipline I was, nor in which way would I have to input the fields.
 Meanwhile to have a good looking **GUI** application is too much hastle for such a simple purpose.
 A **TUI** seemed like the perfect middle.

 ### Comparison with other Interfaces